 It's hard to come across good things when they don't even have a chance to happen in the first place.
 Don't wait until you have all the answers.
 Get out there and let life happen.
+Be open to new experiences.
 You might be surprised.

 Go the extra mile for others without expecting anything in return.
 You'll be happier and who knows, maybe the kind act will be returned when you least expect it.
 The more you give, the more you get.

 Concentrate on the present